 (*1) Secondary Method of contact: Some people do still carry and old style phone only mobile handset because the battery life is the weeks rather than hours, but its important to remember these phones still require a good cellular signal to work.

 (*2)Cell Towers Locations: If you want a look at where your see the location of the cell tower your connected to, the signal strength and the coverage for your area, have a look at the App OpenSignal, and use the Coverage and Dashboard tools (bottom left of screen)

 (*3)Cellular Signal strength: The Bars of signal displayed on your phone screen are just a representation of the actually Signal strength (Radio waves) which is measured in Decibels. (dBm) This information is displayed in your phone settings, usually in the phone status

 (*4) For Android: Turn on the location(GPS) -Push and hold “Location” until “Locating method” is visible – then change to either “phone only or GPS”

-(*5) Leave your Phone No.: Always record your mobile number on your Intentions, even if you know there will be no signal where you are hiking, so rescue services can check that you have not return safely but also call you from a suitably equipped Helicopter.
+(*5) Always record your mobile number on your Intentions, even if you know there will be no signal where you are hiking.
+Only take your phone off flight mode for brief periods when on high ground to check for messages.